unionlabs/goblinbook/src/light-clients/ethereum.md

     return bls.Aggregate(pubkeys)
 ```

-At scale, we can aggregate thousands (if not hundreds of thousands) of signatures and public keys, whily only verifying their aggregates.
+At scale, we can aggregate thousands (if not hundreds of thousands) of signatures and public keys, while only verifying their aggregates.

-To our light client, as long as a majority of sync committee members have attested the block, it is consider final.
+To our light client, as long as a majority of sync committee members have attested the block, it is considered final.

 ```python
 class LightClient():